geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 (VarPro) in digital image processing.
 The method is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting.
 It does so by separating linear from nonlinear parameters.
-I will recap the method based on the literature and put my own spin on it at the end.
+I'll recap the method based on a couple of pieces of literature in such a way that it will enable you to implement your own varpro in a programming language of your choice, given a fundamental (but not more exhaustive) understanding of linear algebra.

-**UPDATE 2023** I have overhauled the article and relegated some fringe ideas to the appendix and put more emphasis on the calculations of the Jacobian of the residuals.
+**UPDATE 12/2023:** I have overhauled the article and relegated some fringe ideas to the appendix and put more emphasis on the calculations of the Jacobian.

 # Before We Dive In
 Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002].